Bible Meaning: Palm country, land of palm trees, palm tree

 The name Phoenicia is not used in the Old Testament.
 The inhabitants of the region were many times referred to as Sidonians (or Zidonians, Deuteronomy 3:9, Judges 3:3, 10:6, 18:7, 1Kings 5:6, 16:31).
 The people, in the period of the Old Testament, occupied the narrow but fertile land between the Mediterranean Sea and the Lebanon mountain range.
 Ancient Phoenicia stretched from the city of Tyre in the south to Zarephath, Sidon and ultimately to the island of Arvad in the north.

-Ironically, although the Phoenicians gave the western world its alphabet, very little of their literature has survived to this day.
+Ironically, although those in Phoenicia gave the western world its alphabet, very little of their literature has survived to this day.

 The cities of Tyre and Sidon were well-known producers of an expensive purple pigment.
 Their skill in working with such a rare dye was so well known that King Solomon requested Tyre's King Hiram to send him a man specializing in it (2Chronicles 2:7) to supervise building Jerusalem's temple.